This post may contain affiliate links, which means I may earn some money if you click on one.

 Mint is very hardy and likes to spread, so the ideal place for it is in a container.
 Otherwise, it likes to take over!

 You can cut single leaves or entire branches for harvest, and the mint will grow back.
-Mint leaves have the best flavour and are the most tender before the plant flowers.
+Mint leaves have the best flavor and are the most tender before the plant flowers.
 Therefore, to extend the harvesting season, pinch off the flowering buds as they appear.